watchdog2000/CTF_Web_Automator/README.md

 /test'

-The flag format can currently be hexadecimal, or a custom format, where the user is prompted for the first know character or charcaters, and the last known character or characters.
+The flag format can currently be hexadecimal, a regex string or a custom format, where the user is prompted for the first know character or charcaters, and the last known character or characters.
 Flag formats are often like: 'FLAG{<flag here>}' so the user would input 'FLAG{' and '}'.
 Of course, the more characters you input, the more accurate the tool will be, wih less false positives.

-It goes without saying, make sure you have permission/arent in breach of terms of service for any websites you scrape for this data.
+It goes without saying, make sure you have permission/aren't in breach of terms of service for any websites you scrape for this data.